medialize/ally.js/README.md

 # a11y.js

-a11y.js is a suite of JavaScript functions and workflows to help your application with various [WAI-ARIA](http://www.w3.org/TR/wai-aria/) related accessibility concerns.
+a11y.js (pronounced "ally js", pun intended) is a suite of JavaScript functions and workflows to help your application with various [WAI-ARIA](http://www.w3.org/TR/wai-aria/) related accessibility concerns.

 ---
 ---